 If you have been paying attention to Tech News and the U.S. Government you may have heard about the ‘Do Not Track’ initiative that may become law.
 In a nutshell, the Do Not Track (DNT) initiative is a law that would require web sites to not track a user on sites they don’t visit.

 Ok, take the time to read that very carefully; ‘sites they don’t visit’.
 You can still track the user on your site if they directly come to your site, but you cannot share tracking information with other sites.
 A good summary of this can be found at www.donottrack.us.
-Specifically, the site sums it up as:
+Specifically, the site sums it up as: Do Not Track is a technology and policy proposal that enables users to opt out of tracking by websites they do not visit, including analytics services, advertising networks, and social platforms.
+So, if your website uses Google Analytics or shares info with Facebook, you need to know about this and you need to make some changes in your code.How it works

 DNT is a browser based option that allows the user to say ‘Don’t track me’ and is supported in most newer browser.
-For instance, in FireFox 14.0.1 it can be found under Options -> Privacy -> Tracking.
+For instance, in FireFox 14.0.1 it can be found under Options -> Privacy -> Tracking

 What then happens is that the browser, with every request, will send an additional HTTP Header to tell the web site to not track the user.
-The HTTP Header is named DNT (Wikipedia List_of_HTTP_header_fields) and has two possible values: 0 or 1.
+The HTTP Header is named DNT

-If DNT is set to 1 then the user should not be tracked.
-Any other value should permit tracking (though the spec says the only other value is 0).
-From there it is up to the web site to pay attention to the header or to ignore it
+then the user should not be tracked.
+Any other value should permit tracking (though the spec says the only other value is 0

 Code to the rescue!